 Agencies will gain greater visibility and resilience against more sophisticated attacks, including insider threats that may have access to agency-owned networks by enhancing protections closer to the data.
-Expanding visibility beyond the network level - for instance, through collecting security logs at the application level or establishing a vulnerability disclosure policy and placing systems or applications under a bug bounty program - provides security teams with other information feeds, which they can use to better understand, process, and triage information security events and possible incidents.
-This information can provide insight into the gaps in security that agencies are experiencing, which informs the types of investments they should make to defend against modern threats.
+Expanding visibility beyond the network level - for instance, through collecting security logs at the application level or establishing a vulnerability disclosure policy and placing systems or applications under a bug bounty program - provides security teams with other information feeds, which they can use to better understand, process, and triage information security that agencies are experiencing, which informs the types of investments they should make to defend against modern threats.
 Maximizing the effectiveness of this approach requires updating tools and models by which staff conduct operational security to detect and prevent intrusions.
 It also requires risk-proportionate application of security practices and maintenance of situational awareness, particularly in scenarios in which Federal information resides in an offpremises environment, such as in commercially-provided clouds.
 Government-wide programs designed to deliver these tools and services must evolve, as must the operational culture by which agencies collect and analyze logs and interact with the security research community.